Megestrol acetate: Discontinuation

 Existing patients only from 1 August 2021

-We want to ensure supply of megestrol for existing patients for as long as possible.
-To do this, we added an endorsement to megestrol.
-Only people who were using megestrol before 1 August 2021 can access funding.
+To ensure supply of megestrol for existing patients for as long as possible, we added an endorsement to megestrol in August 2021.
+This means only people who were using megestrol before 1 August 2021 can access funding.

-Pharmacists can endorse the script where they have a record of a previous dispensing of megestrol.
+Pharmacists can endorse the script where a patient has a record of a previous dispensing of megestrol.

-We know that these changes can be inconvenient to patients, pharmacists, and prescribers.
+We appreciate that these changes can be inconvenient to patients, pharmacists, and prescribers.

 Alternatives to megestrol

-We have received clinical advice that medroxyprogesterone acetate (Provera) may be a suitable funded alternative for people using megestrol acetate.
+We have received clinical advice that medroxyprogesterone acetate (Provera) may be a suitable funded alternative for some people who use megestrol acetate.

 Who to contact

 If you take megestrol, talk to your doctor or the person who prescribed you megestrol.
-They know your clinical circumstances and can advise you on your best options.
+They know your clinical circumstances and can advise you of your best options.